 Loans and Advances

-The Trustees have the expectation that the grants paid in advance will be written down over the period of the agreement as certain covenants are met.
-Accordingly these amounts are adjusted to reflect the fair value.
+The Trustees have the expectation that the advances will be written down over the period of the agreement as certain covenants are met.
+Accordingly, these amounts are adjusted to reflect the fair value.

-Notes to the Performance Report
+Notes to the Financial Statements